creative-sensor/echo-home/README.md

 # echo-home
-A useful piece of code for linux desktop user
+A briefcase for Iron men